libreform/libreform/docs/javascript-api.md

 ### `WPLF_Form.runCallback(type: string, params: List<any> = {})`

 Use this inside your custom submit handler to keep callback support.
 It calls every callback of the `type` with any number of parameters.

-## api

-The WPLF api client.
-Used for all interactions between the client and the server, with the exception of admin.

-Methods return a promise that resolves into a fetch response or an error.
-Always use with try/catch!

-### `api.requestRender(id: string | number, content: string)`

-Request REST API to render the form with the content provided.
-If no content is provided, defaults to the post_content.

-**REQUIRES AUTHENTICATION AND EDITOR LEVEL PERMISSIONS.**

-### `api.requestForm(idOrSlug: string | number)`

-Request the data of a single form from the API.

-### `api.requestForms(page: number)`

-Request all forms.
-If there's a lot, pagination may be necessary.
-You'll find the pagination info in the response headers.

-### `api.deleteSubmissions(idOrSlug: string | number, submissionUuids: string[])`

-Delete form submissions.
-Uses UUIDs to lessen the risk of enumeration.
-To delete a single submission, pass it's uuid in an array.

-**REQUIRES AUTHENTICATION AND EDITOR LEVEL PERMISSIONS.**

-### `api.requestSubmissions(formIdOrSlug: string | number, page: number, limit: number)`

-Request form submissions.
-If there's a lot, pagination is necessary.
-The pagination data can be found in the response headers.

-**REQUIRES AUTHENTICATION AND EDITOR LEVEL PERMISSIONS.**

-### `api.requestSubmission(formIdOrSlug: string | number, uuid: string)`

-Request form submission.

-**REQUIRES AUTHENTICATION AND EDITOR LEVEL PERMISSIONS.**

-### `api.sendSubmission(body: FormData)`

-Send the submission to the API.

 ## WPLF_Tabs